TheYellowArchitect/youtube-dlp-bash/README.md

 # youtube-dlp-bash
-Bash script which pastes the clipboard onto youtube-dlp and downloads the video.

 **No copying URL!
 No pressing paste or enter!!**

 You literally select your text, and activate this script by a hotkey shortcut (e.g F9) and **you instantly download the video!**